Deer-Spangle/hoardbooru/README.md

 very specialised to our notion board and to our hoardbooru instance.
 It will likely not be useful to any other people.

 There is a readme inside that directory, better explaining the tooling there.

+## Telegram bot
+The telegram bot, in `bot/hoardbooru_bot` allows users to search for art on hoardbooru and to upload and tag new art for it.